hyperupcall/hyperupcall/readme.md

 Red Pandas!
 This guy be climbing trees _and_ writing code!

-About me, I mostly program in Bash and Go.
 Recently, I've been working on:

 - A Bash package manager called [Basalt](https://github.com/hyperupcall/basalt)
   - [bash-object](https://github.com/hyperupcall/bash-object), a _Bash library_ for managing heterogenous data hierarchies